Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

 .. note ::

     The default ``sqlite:///%(here)s/quickwiki.db`` uses a (file-based) SQLite database named ``quickwiki.db`` in the ini's top-level directory.
-This SQLite database will be created for you when running the ``paster setup-app`` command below, but you could also use MySQL, Oracle or PostgreSQL.
+This SQLite database will be created for you when running the :command:`paster setup-app` command below, but you could also use MySQL, Oracle or PostgreSQL.
 Firebird and MS-SQL may also work.
 See the `SQLAlchemy documentation <http://www.sqlalchemy.org/docs/04/dbengine.html#dbengine_establishing>`_ for more information on how to connect to different databases.
 SQLite for example requires additional forward slashes in its URI, where the client/server databases should only use two.
 You will also need to make sure you have the appropriate Python driver for the database you wish to use.
 If you're using Python 2.5, a version of the `pysqlite adapter <http://www.initd.org/tracker/pysqlite/wiki/pysqlite>`_ is already included, so you can jump right in with the tutorial.
 You may need to get `SQLite itself <http://www.sqlite.org/download.html>`_.

 Finally create the database tables and serve the finished application: